amartos/PubMedNotifier/README.md

 ## Description

-This python script is a python port of the [pubcrawler](http://pubcrawler.gen.tcd.ie/) perl script.
+This python script was inspired by the [pubcrawler](http://pubcrawler.gen.tcd.ie/) perl script.
 Its purpose is to alert for new PubMed publications for a given query, without having to go through the PubMed website.
 This script is powerful when used as a scheduled task, for eg. as a cron job.